TinyauthTinyauth

 Requirements

-To create your observer user go to the Users tab in LLDAP and click Create a user.
-There provide a username, a password and an email address.
-Then click Submit.
+1. Navigate to the Users tab in LLDAP and click Create a user.

 LLDAP Create a User

-After your user is created click in the list and scroll all the way down to the group memberships section.
-From the group list you need to select the lldap_strict_readonly group and click Add to Group.
+1. After creating the user, select it from the list and scroll to the group memberships section.
+Add the user to the lldap_strict_readonly group by clicking Add to Group.

 LLDAP Groups